spree-contrib/better_spree_paypal_express/README.md

 # Spree PayPal Express

-## MASTER BRANCH README, FOR SPREE MASTER & RAILS 4

-## THIS IS NOT PRODUCTION READY.

 This is a "re-do" of the official [spree_paypal_express][4] extension.
 The old extension is extremely hard to maintain and complex.

-This extension purposely only uses PayPal's sandbox and never the live system.
-Please attempt to use this extension *only in development* and report issues.

 Behind-the-scenes, this extension uses [PayPal's Merchant Ruby SDK](https://github.com/paypal/merchant-sdk-ruby).